-[CO1] Ability to analyze and appreciate the applications which can use fuzzy logic.
-[CO2] Ability to design inference systems.
+[CO1] Analyze and appreciate the applications, which can use fuzzy logic.

+[CO2] Understand the designing inference systems.

-[CO3] Ability to understand the difference between learning and programming and explore practical applications of Neural Networks (NN).
+[CO3] Understand the difference between learning and programming and explore practical applications of Neural Networks (NN).

-[CO4] Ability to appreciate the importance of optimizations and its use in computer engineering fields and other domains
+[CO4] Understand the importance of optimizations and its use in computer engineering fields and other domains

+C. Hosebolient I luit.

 Criteria Description Maximum Marks

-Continuous nuousInternalInternal Examination 20
+Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

 The allowance of 25% includes all types of leaves including medical

 leaves.

-MACHINE LEARNING & AI : Introduction, hierarchical perspective and foundations.
+MACHINE LEARNING & AI: Introduction, hierarchical perspective and foundations.
 Rote Learning, Learning by Advice, learning in problem solving:inductive learning, explanation based learning, learning from observation and discovery, learning by analogy, and introduction to formal learning theory.
 Biological neurons and brain, models of biological neurons, artificial neurons and neural networks, Early adaptive nets Hopfield nets, back error propagation competitive learning lateral inhibition and feature maps, Stability -Plasticity and noise saturation dilemma, ART nets, cognition and recognition.